 This page shows material that was broadcast on Tokyo Metropolitan Government’s “TOKYO City Information” radio program(Inter FM 89.7 MHz)every Saturday 09:56-09:59 a.m.,(Rebroadcast)Sunday 09:56-09:59 a.m..

-Next, we would like to tell you about the all new Tokyo travel guide.
+Next, we would like to inform you about the current situation of tuberculosis in Tokyo.